 - Admission to the aerial rope course is 21.99 Cad/person & admission for interactive bumper cars is 5.99 Cad per ride (available from 3 years old)

 8. Big Fun Inflatable Park (north of Calgary)

 Big Fun Inflatable Park is North America’s largest indoor inflatable park with over 25 inflatable attractions.
 The park is suitable for all ages, even adults.

-Grippy socks are mandatory; you can purchase them on-site if you don’t have your own.
+Big Fun Frog Socks are mandatory (no grip socks allowed); you can purchase them on-site if you don’t have your own.

 Info for visiting Big Fun Inflatable Park

 - Address: 10 – 261024 Dwight McLellan Trail, Rocky View County, Alberta T4A0T5

 - Contact: Big Fun Inflatable Park; (403)274-2722; [email protected]

 - Open: Monday – Thursday from from 10 am to 8 pm, Friday & Saturday from 10 am to 9 pm, Sunday from 10 am to 8 pm

 - Monday – Thursday: 3.99 Cad under 2 years old (or FREE with 1 parent), 7.99 Cad 2-4 years, 12.99 Cad 5-12 years, 16.99 Cad 13+ years